ajfAfg/browser-game-concentration/apserver/README.md

 ### Room

-You can access `localhost:8080/room` by a HTTP POST request, and specify a user ID for `user_id` for matching other players.
+You can access `localhost:8080/room` by a HTTP POST request, and specify a user ID for `user_id` to match other players.

 You will get a matching ID if successful (A matching ID is an ID for identifying a match).